 Trained with the mindset of European maids/butlers, blended with traditional Japanese ryokan characteristics, Mume’s crowning jewel is their customer service.

 Mume also offers a complimentary happy hour with beverages and snacks every afternoon and a delicious breakfast each morning.

 Address: 261,Shinmonzen St. Umemoto-cho, Higashiyama-ku, Kyoto, 6050064 Japan

--Like most popular cities, Kyoto can be quite busy at major attractions.
-In order to avoid crowds or have a less chaotic experience you must arrive early in the morning!
+There are many things to know before visiting Japan.
+Like most popular cities, Kyoto can be quite busy at major attractions.
+In order to avoid crowds or have a less chaotic experience, you must arrive early in the morning!

 We couldn’t think of many places to avoid but we thought of one place that was disappointing.
 If this doesn’t fit, feel free to take it out! (see below)